-First and foremost, it is important to deal with the anxiety that comes from worrying about whether you got “enough” sleep.
-Obsession with counting hours can, in and of itself, cause anxiety and sleeplessness.
-We are taught that 8 hours of uninterrupted sleep is required for good health.
-We believe that this is the norm.
-However, research suggests that both of these assumptions may be wrong.
-People vary regarding how much sleep they need.
-Some require 6 or less hours of sleep, some 8 or more.
-Importantly, it is the “uninterrupted” part that has more recently been called into question.
-Historians have discovered that our ancestors a few centuries ago used to have what is called “segmented sleep.”
-They would sleep for 3-4 hours, get up for a couple of hours of activity, and then go back to their “second sleep” of 3-4 hours.
+First, it is important to deal with the anxiety that comes from worrying about whether you got “enough” sleep.
+An obsession with counting hours can, in and of itself, cause anxiety and sleeplessness.
+We are taught that eight hours of uninterrupted sleep is required for good health, and we believe that this is the norm.
+However, research suggests both of these assumptions may be wrong: People vary in how much sleep they need.
+Some require six or fewer hours of sleep, some eight or more.
+Importantly, it is the uninterrupted part that has more recently been called into question.
+Historians have discovered that our ancestors, as recently as a few centuries ago, had what is called segmented sleep: They would sleep for three-to-four hours, get up for a couple of hours of activity, and then go back to their “second sleep” of another three or four hours.
 What did they do during the waking period?
-They read, had sex, and even socialized with the neighbors!
+They read, had sex, and even socialized with their neighbors.

-Here is another thought: perhaps we can use a period of wakefulness to our advantage, and help overcome chronic insomnia.
+Here is another thought: Perhaps we can use a period of wakefulness to our advantage, and help overcome chronic insomnia.
 This involves cognitive reframing.
 If segmented sleep is normal, then we should expect to have periods of wakefulness, but it’s what we do with our awake time that is important.
-Instead of worrying about your lack of sleep and how it might affect you the next day, try to see it as beneficial.
-Here’s what you can do:
+Instead of using it to worry about your lack of sleep and how it might affect you the next day, try to see it as beneficial.
+Here’s how:

-3. Count your blessings.
-Use the wakefulness to reflect on the good things in your life.
-You can reminisce about old times, bask in your accomplishments, be thankful for good friends and good times – thoughts that will trigger positive emotions, rather than the negative emotions of worrying about lack of sleep.
-Knowing that this may be just a “segment” of wakefulness, coupled with the positive emotions, may send you into a wonderful and restful second sleep.
+Use your wakefulness to reflect on the good things in your life: Reminisce about old times, bask in your accomplishments, be thankful for good friends and good times – these are thoughts that will trigger positive emotions, rather than the negative emotions of worrying about lack of sleep.
+The positive thoughts, coupled with the confidence of knowing that this may be just a “segment” of wakefulness, may send you into a wonderful and restful "second sleep."

 Ekirch, A. Roger (2005).
 At Day's Close: Night In Times Past.
 W.W.
 Norton